Veggie Bites for Teens: Kale

 At least six times (yeah, you read that right) your daily requirement for vitamin K, which helps with blood clotting and reducing inflammation.
 Good if you get injured playing sports, for instance.

 354% of your daily requirement for vitamin A, which helps with vision and immunity.
-So eating kale may help keep the doctor away.
+So eating kale regularly may help keep the doctor away.

 Almost all (89%) of your daily requirement for vitamin C, which is good for your skin and promotes healing.
 Bet you thought you could only get vitamin C from citrus fruits.